Referrers

 What It Does

-Referrers has two connected parts.
+Referrers has three connected parts.

 The traffic dashboard shows an at-a-glance view of where visitors are coming from, how traffic volume is trending over time, and which channels dominate the mix.
 Four KPI cards, a daily trend chart, and a channel breakdown donut chart give an immediate read on acquisition health.